kadinshino/boot_dev_hackathon25/README.md

 ## 🧩 Modding & Customization

 All rooms and puzzles are defined using modular Python scripts:
 * Add new rooms in `rooms/`
 * Use `ROOM_CONFIG` for simple edits
 * Extend logic with optional puzzle handlers
 * Reuse UI/logic helpers in `room_utils.py`

 Want to make your own ARG path?
-It’s easy to build on top of the existing framework.
+It's easy to build on top of the existing framework.

 ---